 - Outputs a vector of

 InputEvents for the next

 A stateless representation of an event from a physical input device.
 Zircon

 Jiri is a tool for multi-repo development.
 It is used to checkout the Fuchsia codebase.
 It supports various subcommands, which makes it easy for developers to manage their local checkouts.

 A kernel object is a kernel data structure that is used to regulate access to system resources such as memory, i/o, processor time and access to other processes.
 Userspace can only reference kernel objects via Handles.

 Little Kernel (LK) is the embedded kernel that formed the core of the Zircon Kernel.
 LK is more microcontroller-centric and lacks support for MMUs, userspace, system calls -- features that Zircon added.

-user experience container (story) within a Modular session.
+experience container (story) within a Modular session.
+Any component that

 ViewProvider can be be used as a module.